cdifranco1/Sprint-Challenge-Applied-Javascript/README.md

 1. What is the DOM?

+Document Object Model - essentially a tree API that allows us to communicate with a web page.

 2. What is an event?

+An event is something that takes place within the browser.

 3. What is an event listener?

+An event listener is a function that listens for a specific event and invokes when that event occurs.

 4. Why would we convert a NodeList into an Array?

+Allows us to use higher order array methods on the node list.
+Node list only allows forEach.

 5. What is a component?

+A component is reusable code that creates a component of a web page.

 ### Git Set up